-Imran Khan produced before special court; anti-corruption watchdog seeks 14-day physical remand
+Imran Khan produced before special court; Anti-corruption watchdog seeks 14-day physical remand

 However, before any legal process was launched, Umar was arrested by the anti-terrorism squad of Islamabad police as two new cases have been launched against him for the violence by the PTI protests after the arrest of Khan.

+The decision was taken at the request of the Punjab government, according to a notification issued by the federal government.

+"The exact numbers of troops/assets, date and area of deployment will be worked out by the provincial government in consultation” with the army headquarters, according to the notification.

-Meanwhile, the Pakistan Telecommunication Authority (PTA) said that internet services across the country will remain suspended for an indefinite period.
+The Pakistan Telecommunication Authority said that internet services across the country will remain suspended for an indefinite period.
 It confirmed that the decision to block mobile broadband services was taken on the directives of the Interior Ministry.

 The services were shut down as protests erupted after Khan’s arrest.